GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_API_Reference.md

 `AMF_RESULT  AMF_STD_CALL Drain();`

 Drain all submitted input samples.
-Draining is used to clear the output queue witout loosing any samples that have already been produced by the `AMFComponent` object.
+Draining is used to clear the output queue without loosing any samples that have already been produced by the `AMFComponent` object.
 Draining forces the object to produce output even when the object would normally require more input before output is produced. `Drain` is typically called at the end of the stream.

 Client code should stop submitting new input samples to the component after `Drain` has been called and until all available output samples have been retrieved, which is indicated by the `AMF_EOF` being returned by `QueryOutput`.